sarvade/my_portfolio/about.md

 ---
 layout: page
 title: About
-tagline: My goal is to optimize and automate ~~most~~all of the things in the world.
+tagline: My goal is to optimize and automate most of the things in the world.
 permalink: /about.html
 ref: about
 order: 0